 - salt and black pepper to taste

-- Add the mushrooms, one cup of chicken broth, plus the vinegar, tamari (or soy or fish) sauce, and brown sugar.
+Add the mushrooms, the chicken broth, plus the vinegar, tamari (or soy or fish) sauce, and brown sugar.
 Increase heat to medium-high.
 When the soup begins to bubble, add the chicken and kaffir leaf, and reduce heat to medium-low (enough to maintain a gentle simmer).
 Cook for at least 15 minutes, to let the flavors combine.
 Add the ramen noodles and cook 5 minutes more.
 Taste, and adjust the salt and pepper.